📚 Regional Mango Names Guide

 The flavor profile is intensely sweet and rich with a refreshing, slightly tangy undertone.
 The pulp is a beautiful deep orange-yellow, very juicy, and contains a minimal amount of fine fiber.
 Its aroma is strong, sweet, and highly characteristic of early-season northern mangoes.

-The Bombay Green season is very early, arriving in May and often finishing by early June, long before the main harvests of Dasheri or Langra.
+The Bombay Green season is very early, arriving in May and often finishing by early June, long before the main harvests of Dasheri, Langra, and Chausa.
 It is cultivated extensively across Uttar Pradesh, Uttarakhand, and Punjab.
 Its early arrival makes it highly profitable for growers and a welcome sight for consumers.

-When comparing it to other northern varieties, Bombay Green is the first to arrive, preceding Dasheri and Langra.
+When comparing it to other northern varieties, Bombay Green is the first to arrive.
 While it lacks the honey-sweetness of Dasheri, it offers a more robust and refreshing flavor that perfectly suits the early summer heat.
 Discover more early varieties at our Mango Identifier hub.

 Post-harvest, Bombay Green has a respectable shelf life of 5-7 days.
 Its firm skin provides good protection during local transit, although like most early varieties, it is best consumed quickly to enjoy its peak fragrance and juiciness.
 It is a preferred variety for early-season table consumption and fresh juices.